marciorasf/docker-fundamentals/README.md

 First you need to register yourself on [Docker Hub](https://hub.docker.com/).

-After the register you can login in Docker on the terminal:
+After been already register, you can login in Docker using the terminal:

 ```bash
 # Your credentials will be asked, just enter them